Pricing of Tools

 Scythes and Scythe Equipment mainly from Schroeckenfux in Austria, but some from Falci in Italy ( the last places in Europe to still make scythe blades, they used to be in many villages)

 Bronze tools, inspired by Viktor Schauberger, also from Austria.
 These have proved very popular, especially as the manufacturers (PKS Bronze) stand by their quality with the 25 year guarantee.

-The Swiss tools by Glaser are very well made and especially popular with market gardeners as they are very efficient tools that you can use without stooping.
-They include wheel hoes and attachments
+Glaser Engineering Tools from Switzerland are very well made and especially popular with market gardeners as they are very efficient tools that you can use without stooping.
+They include wheel hoes and attachments, oscillating hoes and seeders.

 We listen to our customers and friends and try to obtain the best from around the world.

 It is inevitable that the prices increase.
 We really try to keep this to a minimum, but freight, exchange rate and increasing cost of materials affects the costs.
 When not doing tools business we are develping our home gardens and orchards.

 We are gardeners, builders, experimenters and enjoy being amongst people working together for similar visions.